 Identify governance roles and relationships.
-Leading organizations have well-defined governance systems with clear reporting relationships.
+Role-model organizations - whether they are publicly or privately held, or are government or nonprofit organizations - have well-defined governance systems with clear reporting relationships.
 It is important to clearly identify which functions are performed by your senior leaders and, as applicable, by your governance board and parent organization.
 Board independence and accountability are frequently key considerations in the governance structure.